Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: Systematic uncertainty

+The distribution in the $\pi^+\pi^-\pi^0$ polar angle measured in the $e^+e^-$ rest frame, $\theta_{3\pi}$, is uniform in the nominal simulation.
+When the distribution is changed to $1\pm {\rm cos}^2\theta_{3\pi}$, the maximal deviations in the efficiency are 2.7\% and 2.4\% for $e^+e^-\to \chi_{bJ}\,\omega$ and $e^+e^-\to\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$, respectively; these deviations are considered as a systematic uncertainty.
+We generated MC samples of $e^+e^-\to Z_b^+\pi^-$ at $\sqrt{s}$ = 10.866 GeV, with $Z_b^+ \to \chi_{bJ} \rho^+$ and $\rho^+ \to \pi^+ \pi^0$.
+The efficiency for this sample differs from that of $e^+ e^- \to \chi_{bJ}\,(\pi^+ \pi^- \pi^0)_{\rm non-\omega}$ at 10.866 GeV by only 0.9\%.
+We neglect the resulting uncertainty.
+A 1.4\% systematic uncertainty is assigned due to the trigger simulation.
 The uncertainties in the center of mass energies are about 1 MeV.
 We change the collision energies in the 6C kinematic fit by $\pm1\sigma$ and find the deviations in the signal yield are less than 1.0\%, which is negligible.
-In calculating the radiative correction factor, the measured energy dependence of the Born cross sections is used.~We change all of the parameters in eq.~(\ref{eq:BW}) below by $\pm1\sigma$ according to the fitted results from the distributions of $\sigma(e^+e^- \to \chi_{b1,b2}\,\omega)$ and $\sigma(e^+e^-\to\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega})$ as a function of $e^+e^-$ c.m.\ energy, and take the maximum difference of 5.1\% on the radiative correction factor as the resulting uncertainty.
-This value is dominated by the uncertainties on the widths of the $\Upsilon(10753)$ and $\Upsilon(11020)$.
+In calculating the radiative correction factor, the measured energy dependence of the Born cross sections is used.~We change all of the parameters in eq.~(\ref{eq:BW}) below by $\pm1\sigma$ according to the fitted results from the distributions of $\sigma(e^+e^- \to \chi_{b1,b2}\,\omega)$ and $\sigma(e^+e^-\to\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega})$ as a function of $e^+e^-$ c.m.\ energy, and take the maximum difference in the radiative correction factor across all energy points, 5.1\%, as the resulting uncertainty.
+This value is dominated by the uncertainties on the widths of the $\Upsilon(10753)$ and $\Upsilon(11020)$; these uncertainties are uncorrelated.
 Belle measures luminosity at 1.4\% precision using wide angle Bhabha events.
 Belle II measures luminosity at 0.6\% precision using Bhabha and digamma events~\cite{013001}.
 The branching fractions of all intermediate decays are taken from ref.~\cite{PDG}.

 For the Born cross section measurements reported in sections~\ref{sec.5} and~\ref{sec.6}, we add all the multiplicative systematic uncertainties in quadrature to obtain the final multiplicative systematic uncertainty, listed in table~\ref{sys1}.
 For the energy dependence fits in section 8, multiplicative systematic uncertainties are treated as follows.
 Uncertainties due to the radiative corrections at different energies are assumed to be uncorrelated; uncertainties due to the branching fractions are correlated for all energies; the remaining uncertainties are assumed to be correlated separately for Belle and Belle II points.
 To obtain the total uncorrelated uncertainty, we combine the statistical uncertainty, additive systematic uncertainty, and uncertainty due to the radiative corrections.
 For the results obtained with the fitting method, we add the contributions in quadrature (to include the multiplicative uncertainty, we use eq.~(3) from ref.~\cite{072013}).
 For the results obtained with the counting method, the contributions are combined using the POLE program; the profile likelihoods shown in the Supplemental Material contain contributions of all the uncorrelated uncertainties.
 The correlated uncertainties for Belle and Belle~II points are taken into account in the energy-dependence fit function as described in the next section.